lfost42/grafana-notes/k8s/cka/dumbitguy.md

 scripts/run-question.sh Question-12\ *
 ```

-1. Expose the existing deployment with a service called echo-service
-using Service Port 8080 type=NodePort
+1. Expose the existing deployment with a service called `echo-service` in the `echo-sound` namespace using Service Port `8080` `type=NodePort`
-2. Create a new ingress resource named echo in the echo-sound namespace for http://example.org/echo
+2. Create a new ingress resource named `echo` in the `echo-sound` namespace for `http://example.org/echo`
-3. The availability of the Service echo-service can be checked using the following command curl NODEIP:NODEPORT/echo
+3. The availability of the Service echo-service can be checked using the following command `curl NODEIP:NODEPORT/echo`

 In the exam it may give you a command like `curl -o /dev/null -s -w "%{http_code}\n" http://example.org/echo`.
 This requires an ingress controller, to get this to work ensure your `/etc/hosts` file has an entry for your NodeIP pointing to example.org